DickingAround/InconvenientMessageDetection/README.txt

 ./main.py -t
 Runs the unit and integration tests.

-./main.py <imageName> <fileName> <numberOfSecondsToUseComputingTheObfuscation>
+./main.py <fileName> <imageName> <numberOfSecondsToUseComputingTheObfuscation>
 Obfuscates the file into the image.
+The new image will have '_new' at the end.

-./main.py <imageName> -d
+./main.py -d <imageName>
 De-obfuscates the file until complete.
+The new file will have the same name as the origional except with '_new' at the end.
 If there is no file in the image this will never finish.

 --------------------How it works------------------
 Goal: To obscure data in an image such that it takes compute power to find that data.